 Depending on your country of origin, this dish may appear, at a glance, too atypical, but bear with us and keep reading.

-Gyutan originated in Sendai, where the owner of a yakitori restaurant opened a new one, in 1948, which served gyutan.
-Since then the dish spread all over the country like wildfire.
-Try it and you’ll know exactly why.
+Gyutan originated in Sendai, where the owner of a yakitori restaurant opened a new one in 1948, which served gyutan.
+Since then, the dish has spread all over the country like wildfire.
+Try it, and you’ll know exactly why.

 The pieces of meat are lightly coated with wheat flour or potato starch and deep-fried in oil.
 Sometimes the ingredients are marinated beforehand.
 It’s usually served with a slice of lemon on the side, but you can enjoy it with or without it.

-The chicken variety is especially common to stumble upon in restaurants, street-food carts, izakaya, convenience stores (and pretty much anywhere else).
+The chicken variety is especially common in restaurants, street-food carts, izakaya, convenience stores (and pretty much anywhere else).
 Karaage is cheap, tasty, and fast.
 Only downside?
 So good, it’s addictive!

-Like gyudon, but prepared with pork, this is another popular and often neglected (by foreigners) dish that is as cheap as it is fast and tasty.
+Like gyudon, but prepared with pork, this is another popular Japanese food and often neglected (by foreigners) dish that is as cheap as fast and tasty.
 Perfect for those on the go, you can enjoy this meal in specific restaurants and all Japanese-style fast-food chains.
 A bowl of rice is served with a topping of deep-fried pork cutlet, egg, vegetables, and condiments.